Trade Show Attendee Data for SDRs: A Complete Guide

 Manual LinkedIn Searching

-The free approach.
+The free option.
 Search LinkedIn for posts mentioning the event name, hashtag, or location.
 Copy names and companies into a spreadsheet.
 Then manually find email addresses using an enrichment tool.

 Event Organizer Lists

-Some event organizers sell or share attendee lists with exhibitors and sponsors.
-The data is high quality because it comes from actual registrations.
-However, these lists typically cost $5,000 to $20,000 per event, are only available to paying exhibitors, and often arrive late -- sometimes just days before the show.
+Some organizers sell or share attendee lists with exhibitors and sponsors.
+The data quality is high because it comes from actual registrations.
+But these lists typically cost $5,000 to $20,000 per event, are only available to paying exhibitors, and often arrive late, sometimes just days before the show when your window for pre-event outreach has already closed.

 General Contact Databases

-Platforms that provide broad B2B contact data can help you identify people at companies likely to attend a given event.
-But they lack event-specific signals.
-You are guessing who might attend based on industry and job title, not working from confirmed attendance data.
+Platforms like ZoomInfo and Apollo can help you identify people at companies likely to attend a given event.
+But they have no event-specific signals.
+You're guessing who might attend based on industry and job title, not working from confirmed data.
+That's a meaningful difference when you're crafting outreach.

 LinkedIn Proof-of-Attendance Platforms

-This is where specialized tools like WhoGoes fit.
-WhoGoes scans public LinkedIn posts to find people who have mentioned attending a specific event.
+This is the newer category.
+WhoGoes scans public LinkedIn posts to find people who've mentioned attending a specific event.
 Each contact comes with a link to their LinkedIn post as proof.
-This gives SDRs both verified contact data and a built-in conversation starter for outreach.
+This gives SDRs both verified contact data and a built-in conversation opener.

-When evaluating attendee data sources, prioritize event-specific signals over generic contact information.
-A verified attendee who posted about attending your target event is 5x more likely to respond to a personalized outreach email than a cold contact from a general database.
+When evaluating attendee data sources, prioritize event-specific signals over generic contact info.
+A verified attendee who posted about attending your target event is far more likely to reply than a cold contact from a general database, even if the general database has more records.

 What Should an SDR's Trade Show Outreach Workflow Look Like?